In this article, you'll learn how to convert an InputStream

 The ByteArrayOutputStream

 class implements an output stream in which the data is written into a byte array buffer.
-This buffer automatically grows as soon as more data is written to it.
+This buffer automatically grows as soon as more data is written into it.

 You can read a chunk of input stream data and then write it into ByteArrayOutputStream